wework/ray/README.md

 ## Ownership

-This repository is maintained by Demand Generation of Product Offerings & Growth at WeWork.
+This repository is maintained by Demand Generation of Growth Tech at WeWork.

 Its lead maintainer is [Adam Raider](https://github.com/adamraider), please either [submit an issue](https://github.com/wework/ray/issues/new) or reach out to Adam at [adam.raider@wework.com](mailto:adam.raider@wework.com) for questions or concerns.